UKHomeOffice/lev/apps/ui/lev-help.md

 responded to within 8 hours.</li>
 <li>Loss of service for a small number of users, or for a moderate number of
 users where a workaround is possible, is a priority 3 incident.
-These incidents will be responded to within 20 working hours.
-(Working hours are 8am to 6pm, Monday to Friday).</li>
+These incidents will be responded to within 20 working hours (working hours are 8am to 6pm, Monday to Friday).</li>
 <li>Incidents which have little to no significant impact for users, or cause a
 minor inconvenience, are treated as a priority 4 incident.
-These incidents will be responded to within 40 working hours.
-(Working hours are 8am to 6pm, Monday to Friday).</li>
+These incidents will be responded to within 40 working hours (working hours are 8am to 6pm, Monday to Friday).</li>
 </ol>